 On days when you don't have work but struggle with anxiety and depression over issues at home, you can try to spend time reading back through old lists and reflecting on thoughts and feelings that you didn't write down before.
 This will help you recall many events in less time.
 Some days, you might find that you can write lists for several hours.

-This method doesn’t work for everyone, but there are many other methods of therapeutic writing (23 Journal Prompts to Improve Self-Esteem) that can also help mental heatlh.
+This method doesn't work for everyone, but there are many other methods of therapeutic writing exercises that can also strengthen your mental health (23 Journal Prompts to Improve Self-Esteem) .

 Lueck, M. (2017, January 10).
 An Easy Journal Prompt to Strengthen Mental Health, HealthyPlace.
 Retrieved on 2019, July 20 from https://www.healthyplace.com/blogs/toughtimes/2017/01/lists-for-therapeutic-writing

 Author: Martha Lueck

 Thanks for the article... anyone interested in looking at mine can find it at: <href=retiredhusband.com" title="RetiredHusband.com"

 I am glad that you found this article interesting and that you are writing to help with your depression.
 I think writing has more power than some people realize! :)

 Keep it up!